 The 2027 Tour De France Welsh stage at a glance

-On Sunday 4 July 2027, Stage 3 of the 2027 Tour De France will roll out from Y Trallwng (Welshpool) in Mid Wales, passing through the spa and market towns of Llandrindod, Llanfair‑ym‑Muallt (Builth Wells) and Aberhonddu (Brecon).
-It will then ramp up across Bannau Brycheiniog, with the peloton set to tackle the Côte de Rhigos and Côte de Caerphilly, before a decisive finale through the South Wales Valleys towards Caerdydd.
+On Sunday 4 July 2027, Stage 3 of the 2027 TdF will roll out from Y Trallwng in Mid Wales, passing through the spa and market towns of Llandrindod, Llanfair‑ym‑Muallt (Builth Wells) and Aberhonddu (Brecon).
+It will then ramp up across Bannau Brycheiniog National Park, before a thrilling series of climbs and descents across the South Wales Valleys of Rhondda and Cynon, Merthyr and Caerffili (Caerphilly).
+In the South Wales Valleys, the peloton will be set to tackle legendary climbs such as the Côte de Rhigos and Côte de Caerphilly, followed by a finish in Caerdydd.

 This will be the final UK stage of the Grand Départ, the culminating act of a UK celebration of cycling - and one of the largest free-to-attend sporting events ever hosted in Wales.